psignoret/aad-sso-wordpress/README.md

 In the typical flow:

-1. User attempts to access the admin section of the blog (`wp-admin`).
+1. User attempts to log in to the blog (`wp-admin`).
 At the sign in page, they are given a link to sign in with their Azure Active Directory organization account (e.g. an Office 365 account).
-2. After signing in, the user is redirected back to the blog with a JSON Web Token (JWT), containing a minimal set of claims.
+2. After signing in, the user is redirected back to the blog with an authorization code, which the plugin exchanges for a ID Token, containing a minimal set of claims about the signed in user, and an Access Token, which can be used to query Azure AD for additional details.
-3. The plugin uses these claims to attempt to find a WordPress user with an email address or login name that matches the Azure Active Directory user.
+3. The plugin uses the claims in the ID Token to attempt to find a WordPress user with an email address or login name that matches the Azure AD user.
 4. If one is found, the user is authenticated in WordPress as that user.
 If one is not found, the WordPress user will (optionally) be auto-provisioned on-the-fly.
 5. (Optional) Membership to certain groups in Azure AD can be mapped to roles in WordPress, and group membership can be used to restrict access.